 This will sharpen your game design skills and allow you to gain new insights into various game mechanics by building and testing game prototypes using simple materials without being sidetracked by technology.

-The campus of the School of Information Technology of the Lucerne University of Applied Sciences and Arts is situated in the middle of some of the most beautiful Swiss landscapes.
+The campus of the School of Computer Science and Information Technology of the Lucerne University of Applied Sciences and Arts is situated in the middle of some of the most beautiful Swiss landscapes.
 Since the prototyping material is easy to transport we will – weather permitting – go out and use some famous Swiss spots as inspiration.
 The guest lecturer from the Glasgow School of Arts will hold a one day workshop with a specific focus on mapping gaming mechanics onto pre-determined learning outcomes.

 Students will spend one week full-time as part of the summer school on location in Switzerland, and then additional time back home for reflection and a continuation of the work.
 Roche Diagnostics International is participating in the Summer School.
 The final presentations on Friday, 21 August 2020 will take place at Roche Diagnostics International in Rotkreuz.
 After the presentations, the students will visit the Roche site in Rotkreuz and are invited to an aperitif afterwards.